 Another reason Costco charges a membership fee is to keep out the thieves.
 Members don’t steal stuff.

 The final major reason for Costco membership fees is just to add another income stream.
-Some people keep their membership active even if they stopped going regularly (to Costco – ha) years ago.
+Some people keep their membership active even if they have stopped visiting the store regularly.
 After my grandma passed, we found out she was still a Sam’s Club member — despite the fact that she hadn’t even driven a car in half a decade.

 This is true of all subscription models.
 People get into a habit of paying and that brings in additional revenue.
 Habits are hard to break.